delbusque/SoftUni-JS/README.md

 # JavaScript
-exercises and homeworks at the SOFTWARE UNIVERSITY within my JS ADVANCED and JS APPS courses...
+exercises and homeworks at the SOFTWARE UNIVERSITY within my JS ADVANCED and JS APPS courses